 - A. Permanent Office.
 The Election Commission Office shall be maintained on a full-time basis with a permanent staff and/or temporary staff as necessary to conduct every election.
-The site of the Election Commission Office shall be at a location apart from the Cherokee Nation Building and shall maintain strong security measures. - B. Staff.
-All Election Commission staff, excluding members of the Election Commission, shall be deemed employees of the Election Commission and shall be interviewed and hired by the Election Commission and shall be under the direct supervision of the Election Commission, all of which are subject to policies and procedures created by the Election Commission, and will receive the same benefits as Cherokee Nation employees by way of an MOU between the Election Commission and the Cherokee Nation. - C. Director of Election Commission Office.
-The Director of the Election Commission Office shall be hired independently by the Election Commission and shall be experienced in conducting elections and the use of modern, reliable technology, and secure voting.
+The site of the Election Commission Office shall be at a location apart from the Cherokee Nation W. W. Keeler Tribal Complex Building and shall maintain strong security measures. - B. Staff.
+All Election Commission staff, excluding members of the Election Commission, shall be deemed employees of the Election Commission and shall be interviewed and hired by the Election Commission, and shall be under the direct supervision of the Election Commission, all of which are subject to Pp olicies and Pprocedures created by the Election Commission, and will receive the same benefits as Cherokee Nation employees by way of an MOU between the Election Commission and the Cherokee Nation.
+All staff except for the Administrator and Director of Election Services shall be under the direct supervision of the Administrator.